-To route calls to Lync meetings directly via the Pexip Distributed Gateway you need:
+To route calls to Lync/SfB meetings directly via the Pexip Distributed Gateway you need:

-- To decide on an alias pattern that participants will dial to access the Lync meetings.
-The alias pattern will typically include the Lync/SfB Conference ID, for example the pattern could be: 88 88 ConferenceID>@example.com i.e. a prefix of 88 followed by the Conference ID, and thus the participant would dial 8812345@example.com to access a Lync meeting with a Conference ID of 12345. - A Call Routing Rule that matches that alias pattern and transforms it such that it contains just the Lync/SfB Conference ID which it can then pass on to the target Lync/SfB server.
+To decide on an alias pattern that participants will dial to access the Lync/SfB meetings.
+The alias pattern will typically include the Lync/SfB Conference ID, for example the pattern could be: 88<ConferenceID>@example.com i.e. a prefix of 88 followed by the Conference ID, and thus the participant would dial 8812345@example.com to access a Lync/SfB meeting with a Conference ID of 12345.
+Note that a prefix is only required if you have a conflicting dialplan on your video conferencing side that could clash with your Lync/SfB Conference IDs.

+• A Call Routing Rule that matches that alias pattern and transforms it such that it contains just the Lync/SfB Conference ID which it can then pass on to the target Lync/SfB server.